benburrill/picoputt/README.md

 \end{matrix}
 ```

-For a grid with $n$ points, from the skeleton of the algorithm I've laid out so far, the sequential time complexity is $O(n)$,
+From the skeleton of the algorithm I've laid out so far, for a grid with $n$ points, the sequential time complexity is $O(n)$,
 and when parallelized, there are $O(\log(n))$ stages (same as parallel prefix sum).
 By contrast, in a more conventional "full-multigrid" iterative relaxation algorithm
 (see for example Pritt 1996[^pritt1996]),